 If you have been in the SCO Community for a while, you have probably heard me reference both ProActive Coaching and 3Dimensional Coaching multiple times.
 In fact, if you have gone through my Free Practice Planning Mini-Course you heard me mention the “3 Dimensions of Coaching” a few times.

 This is where the “3 Dimensions” comes from (which you already know if you went through the course)!

 3 Dimensional Coaching has a blog with great articles, as well as an online course which takes you deep into various aspects of coaching.
 I own the course myself and I STRONGLY recommend it for any coach.

 You will come away with a better understanding of impacting your players at the “heart level,” creating a culture of “impact,” team building drills, today’s athlete, and what it takes to go deeper as a coach.

 Below is a video from YouTube that gives a brief overview of the course:

 If you are interested in making a lasting impact on the lives of your players (which hopefully you are), then I HIGHLY recommending following both 3Dimensional Coaching and ProActive Coaching (and possibly buying their products).

 To be honest, my brief descriptions of all of these “fastpitch softball drills” resources doesn’t do justice to any of them.
 So click on the links that I provided in the post and check them out for yourself!

 Do you have some websites for softball coaches that you recommend?
-Share them with the SCO community in the comments below or over on Facebook!
+Share them with the Covey Sports community in the comments below or over on Facebook!